 The Less Obvious

-If you end up owing money over a long period of time, you might end up paying a much higher interest rate on your credit card than a personal loan that offers you a competitive interest rate over the life of the loan.
+Borrowing period: If you end up owing money over a long period of time, you might be stuck paying a much higher interest rate on your credit card than a personal loan that offers you a competitive interest rate over the life of the loan.
 This is because after the interest-free period ends, many credit cards revert back to charging very high interest rates.

-If you know that you have little difficulty in controlling your spending habits and have always paid your debts on time, then getting a credit card may be a good option.
+Spending habit: If you know that you have little difficulty in controlling your spending habits and have always paid your debts on time, then getting a credit card may be a good option.
 Many personal loans, too, charge a penalty if you repay early.
-However, if you are prone to overspending and not paying the debts on time, a credit card with its high interest may not be ideal.
-Perhaps you would benefit from the discipline of regular payments on a personal loan.
+But if you are prone to overspending and not paying debts on time, a credit card with high interest rates may not be ideal.
+You may instead benefit from the discipline of regular payments on a personal loan.